 The adjusting entries for accruals and deferrals will always involve an income statement account and a balance sheet account.
 For example, a revenue accrual affects revenue and an asset account.
 Deferred revenue impact liability and a revenue account.
 Accrued expenses affect an expense and a liability account, while deferred expenses affect an expense and a liability account.

-Journal entry for accrued revenue is Revenue Accrual account debit, and Revenue account credit.
+Journal entry for accrued revenue is Revenue Accrual account debit and Revenue account credit.
 The journal entry for deferred revenue is Revenue account debit and Deferred revenue account credit.
-For deferred expenses, the entry is Expense deferred account debit and Expense account credit.
-The entry for accrued expenses is Expense account debit and Expense accrual account credit.

 Both accrual and deferral entries are very important for a company to give a true financial position.
-Moreover, both type adjusting entries help a business to comply with the matching concept of accounting.1–3
+Moreover, both types of adjusting entries help a business comply with the matching concept of accounting.

 Continue reading – Fundamentals of Accounting.